COUN 101. Career Exploration. 1 Credit.

 COUN 569.
 Cognitive Assessment.
 3 Credits.

 Introduction to counseling practice.
 Emphasis on development, improvement, and evaluation of counseling relationships.
 Interview skills in counseling practice with live supervision.
-Prerequisites: COUN 510 and Instructor permission.
+Prerequisite: COUN 510 and Instructor permission.
 Prerequisite or Corequisite: COUN 530.
-Repeatable to 6 credits.
 F,S,SS.

 Introduction to counseling practice in a school setting.
 Emphasis on improvement and evaluation of individual and group counseling relationships.
 Development of skills in applying the role of counselor to the school environment.
-Prerequisites: COUN 501, COUN 510 and COUN 530, or permission of the instructor; 10 completed COUN credits.
+Prerequisite: COUN 501, COUN 510 and, COUN 530, or permission of the instructor; 10 completed COUN credits.
+Repeatable to 4.00 credits.
 S/U grading.
+S,SS.

 Participation in the activities of a counseling agency or similar appropriate organization.
 Continued development of counseling, assessment, and consultation skills with individuals, couples, groups, organizations, and communities in a multicultural context.
 Participation in small group and individual supervision and in case conferences.
 This course is graded as SP/UP.
-Repeatable to 12 credits.
 Prerequisite: Admission to doctoral program.
-Repeatable to 12 credits.
+Repeatable to 12.00 credits.
 F,S,SS.

 Professional practice in counseling, assessment, consultation, teaching, or research in an approved community agency.
 Supervision must meet criteria established by the department and the Graduate School.
 Department permission needed for Summer Session enrollment.
 Graded SP/UP.
 Prerequisite: COUN 580.
-Repeatable to 8 credits.
-F,S.
+Repeatable to 12.00 credits.
+F,S,SS.